chanbot5000/Morps/README.md

     python

-to start the python shell and begin using morps:
+to start the python shell and begin using morps

     import morps